cjohansen/cjohansen-no/resources/md/idempotent-cloudformation-updates.md

 template_hash=`shasum template.yml | awk '{ print $1 }'`
 ```

-`shasum` also outputs the file name, so I'm using `awk` to get rid of it.
+`shasum` also outputs the filename, so I'm using `awk` to get rid of it.

 The parameters can be hashed the same way: